apugh/realm-api-docs/feedback/various_users.md

 - Leaderboards:  Add average kill count?
 If I understand correctly the highest ranks are based on kill count too.  <i>[AP: 2018-06-15]: Yes, will add it.</i>

 - Players: As granular as possible so splitting up average_placement is preferred over grouping them.  <i>[AP: 2018-06-15]: Yes, getPlayerStats() will return aggregate and (match_queue, class) detailed breakdowns of stats.</i>

+**Negativitet**
+- Could getPlayerMatchHistory() be built to handle up to some level of multiple playerId inputs?
+To simplify for us that want to work with multiple players at the same time?
+Getting the result for 25 playerIds at once will be less intense on databases than fetching one result x 25 times.
+- getPlayerMatchHistory() could benefit from **optional** input parameter, something like "last fetch timestamp" so that you don't re-fetch results you've already gathered.
+Like so: getPlayerMatchHistory(12345,'2018-07-10 11:38:00') and then you get results for 12345 that are saved later than 2018-07-10 11:38:00